A guide to patents

 Many countries have online patent information.
-Links to these websites are available on the CIPO website under International IP Links.
+Links to these websites are available on the CIPO website under International IP links.

-When you file under the PCT, you will receive an international search report, which checks your international application against other applications and patents, as well as an initial opinion on the patentability of your invention.
-You will then have the option of corresponding with an examiner about the possibility of amending your application, and, ultimately, you will receive an international preliminary report on patentability.
+When you file under the PCT, you will receive an international search report, which checks your international application against prior publications, and an initial opinion on the patentability of your invention.
+You will then have the option of corresponding with an examiner about the possibility of amending your application.
+Ultimately, you will receive an international preliminary report on patentability.

 Your application made in Canada under the PCT automatically qualifies for a normal national filing for a Canadian patent application.

-Marketing and licensing
+Marketing and licensing your patent

 Marketing your invention

-Setting up your own business allows you to retain full control of your invention, but means you assume all the risks.
+Setting up your own business allows you to retain full control of your invention, but means you also assume all the risks.

 With a licence, you grant one or more companies or individuals the right to manufacture and sell your invention in exchange for royalties.
 The licence can apply nationally or to only a specific geographic region.